disaster-robotics-proalertas/usv_navigation/README.md

 # usv_navigation

+This repository should be install in a different catkin_workspace.

 This branch currently provides manual control with gui (gui:=true) or joystick (usv_teleop) and automatic heading control.

 usv_teleop provides direct control of sail and rudder joint angles.

+## Teleop example

 On branch usv_navigation of usv_sim_lsa: